 ThreatAdvice has so much to offer your company in the area of cybersecurity education and prevention and we can’t wait to show you what we can do.
 You may think your employees are too smart to click on a phishing email, but are you willing to bet your company on it?

 Phishing Simulator - ThreatAdvice will send carefully customized phishing emails to your employees and will report vulnerabilities back to the appropriate executives.
-The ThreatAdvice Phishing Report will highlight areas of weakness in an controlled environment and will help to identify employees who may need additional cybersecurity education and training.
+The ThreatAdvice Phishing Report will highlight areas of weakness in a controlled environment and will help to identify employees who may need additional cybersecurity education and phishing training.